Reviewing KCAP Financial Inc. (KCAP)'s and Clough Global Dividend and Income Fund (NYSEAMERICAN:GLV)'s results | New Business Observer

 |0%

 The shares of both KCAP Financial Inc. and Clough Global Dividend and Income Fund are owned by institutional investors at 0% and 16.58% respectively.
-Competitively, insiders own roughly 0.03% of Clough Global Dividend and Income Fund’s shares.
+Insiders Comparatively, held 0.03% of Clough Global Dividend and Income Fund shares.

 Performance